Houston rat and mouse service calls • attic noises • droppings • entry pointsCall and describe the rodent problem clearly.

 Hear scratching in the attic?
 Finding droppings in the pantry, garage, warehouse, or walls?
 Call Houston Rodent Control and explain what you are seeing so the right rodent-control request can be handled by phone.

-Practical pest-control work starts with evidence, access points, and the places rodents are traveling.
+Practical rodent work starts with evidence, access points, and the places rodents are traveling.

 Houston rodent problems